Contemporary Sports and Games (10452.1)

 Student email communication with teaching staff:

-All emails should be sent from your student email account or via Canvas, otherwise anti-spam filters may prevent it from being delivered to your lecturer.
+All emails should be sent from pre-service teacher's student email account or via Canvas, otherwise anti-spam filters may prevent it from being delivered to your lecturer.

 When using email to communicate with lecturers or tutors, you should always make sure that your message contains the following: